HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 - Review 2024/25 and 2025/26 expense claims and remove personal elements.

-- Keep receipts, invoices, and clear apportionment calculations.
+- Keep receipts, invoices and clear apportionment calculations.

-- Maintain a mileage log with date, journey, purpose, and miles.
+- Maintain a mileage log with date, journey, purpose and miles.

 - Consider voluntary disclosure if past returns contained errors.

-Risk Indicators That May Trigger HMRC Review
+Risk Indicators That May Lead to HMRC Review

 - Large year-on-year expense fluctuations